top of page

 We were particularly interested to learn about so many female racing drivers.
 They were true trailblazers.

 Being from Scotland ourselves, we found a few notable drivers from back home, such as Margaret Jennings (née Allan), who achieved a number of successes, both as a racing driver and as a rally driver, in the 1930s.
-When war broke out she became an ambulance driver and then worked in Hut 4 at Bletchley Park's intelligence de-coding centre (now their café - I love that place).
+When war broke out she became an ambulance driver and then worked in Hut 4 at Bletchley Park's intelligence de-coding centre (now their café.
+I love that place).
 After the war, she became a journalist and was Vogue magazine's motoring correspondent.
 We even came home and did some more research on her.
 Now that proves the day out was educational.

 A display on those from the airfield that were lost during the war, served as a poignant pit stop.